Reuniting Lost Pets

 Please act immediately if your pet is lost, as he or she may already be at Hawaiian Humane.
 Animals that arrive without identification such as a microchip, license, or tag are held for 48 hours before being evaluated for adoption, so prompt action is necessary.

-Please complete a Lost Report and head to our Mōʻiliʻili Campus Admissions Center during normal operating hours to walk-through to see if your pet has already been turned into our care.
+Please complete a Lost Report and head to the Admissions Center at either our Mōʻiliʻili Campus or Kosasa Family Campus at Hoʻopili during normal operating hours to walk-through to see if your pet has already been turned into our care.
 You can also view a real-time updated listing of Found Pets both with Hawaiian Humane or in community care on our website.
 Bring any proof of ownership that you have including photos, veterinary records, or licensing or microchip information.
 If you are away and a pet sitter is claiming your pet, please complete the Consent for Care Form.

 If your pet is microchipped, licensed or tagged, but your contact information has changed, please contact our Lost and Found at 808-356-2228 and immediately update your information with the manufacturer of your pet’s microchip.